HDB's annual deficit rises to record S$6.8 billion in last financial year

 The increased deficit for FY2023 was primarily due to a ramp-up in the supply of BTO flats, the Housing and Development Board said.

-SINGAPORE: The Housing and Development Board (HDB) on Thursday (Nov 7) reported a record deficit of about S$6.8 billion (US$5.1 billion) for the 2023 financial year.
+SINGAPORE: The Housing and Development Board (HDB) on Thursday (Nov 7) reported a record annual deficit of about S$6.78 billion (US$5.1 billion) for the 2023 financial year.

 The FY2023 net deficit before government grants is an increase from the S$5.38 billion deficit in the previous year, said HDB in a press release.